Anthony Cumia: Opie and Anthony (1994–2014)

 In June 1998, Opie and Anthony began at WNEW in New York City in afternoons, becoming a top 10 afternoon drive show in two years.
 Around 2000, Hughes considered leaving the show but Cumia convinced him to stay as Infinity Broadcasting promised them a more lucrative contract and have the show nationally syndicated.
 The show developed further when comedian Jim Norton joined the show as their co-host in 2001.
 By mid-2002, Opie and Anthony was syndicated on 17 stations nationwide.
 On August 22, 2002, Opie and Anthony was cancelled over their "Sex for Sam 3" segment five days earlier that involved a Virginia couple having simulated sex in St. Patrick's Cathedral.
 Infinity kept Hughes and Cumia from being hired for the duration of their contract which expired in mid-2004.

 On October 4, 2004, the show returned to the air on XM Satellite Radio, a subscription-based satellite radio service.
 From April 2006 to March 2009, part of the show was simulcast on nine terrestrial radio stations owned by CBS Radio that were compliant with the broadcast regulations imposed by the Federal Communications Commission.
 During this time, XM suspended the show for thirty days on May 15, 2007, after a homeless man, dubbed "Homeless Charlie", who appeared on the show, expressed his wish to rape Condoleezza Rice and Laura Bush.

-On July 3, 2014, Cumia was fired by SiriusXM for a series of racist tweets in which he condemned a black woman who he said assaulted him and described her as an "animal"; the tweets were described by the company as "racially-charged and hate-filled".
+On July 3, 2014, Cumia was fired by SiriusXM for a series of purportedly racist tweets in which he condemned a black woman who he said assaulted him and described her as an "animal"; the tweets were described by the company as "racially-charged and hate-filled".
 Cumia said that he was repeatedly punched by her as he was taking pictures in Times Square.
 In the following week, Cumia refused to apologize for the incident.
 He deleted the tweets after being fired.